ShizuVoice/qna-bot/README.md

 After you edit the {subject}.txt and saved it inside `testpaper`, you can now go ahead start the online class and the question paper is prepared for the quiz.

+And after the quiz, you can make another text file for the next topic and then overwriting/deleting the old text file inside `testpaper`.